Indecent assault and rape

 Help for perpetrators

-If you feel you have been violent in a relationship or you feel there is a risk that you will become violent towards another person, you can seek help.
+If you feel you have been violent in a relationship or you feel there is a risk that you will become violent towards another person, you can seek help from a CAW.
 Therapy can help you to talk about your feelings and behaviour and to prevent you from becoming violent (again).